deli-odoo/deli-individual-tasks/README.md

 - [X] Create initial files and folders
 - [X] Play around with the ecommerce module to figure out what it does
 - [X] Create a checkbox in settings to disable/enable price and cart
-    - [ ] Inherit res.config.settings and create a bool field
+    - [X] Inherit res.config.settings and create a bool field
-    - [ ] Inherit the view as well and display the book field with a checkbox
+    - [X] Inherit the view as well and display the book field with a checkbox
+    - [ ] Since res.config.model is a transient model, create getter and setter methods to store/read the bool field from ir.config_parameter

 ## Issues/Blocking Points
+- Not an issue but I had to do some research on res.config.settings and how the data is actually stored

 ## Topics I need clarification on